Skywire/skywire-vagrant/README.md

 A standardised development environment With Vagrant/Puppet

-The box has Percona, Nginx and PHP5.5-fpm installed and is based on the Nimbus 'Super Brew' server from Harrys of London.
+The box has Percona, Nginx and PHP installed and is based on the Nimbus 'Super Brew' server from Harrys of London.

-You can connect to the box in your browser via http://vagrant.site and https://vagrant.site if you haven't change the default config.

 The https site already has a self signed certificate setup.